 Outline.
 As we train rheumatology fellows to develop the skills, knowledge, and attitudes to capably and competently provide care across the spectrum of the rheumatic diseases, we must also prepare them to be effective and competent practitioners in rheumatology telemedicine.
 I propose the integration of specific and comprehensive telehealth training into rheumatology fellowship training.
 This will be accomplished through a comprehensive didactic curriculum that includes simulated telehealth patient encounters, direct observation in a precepted environment for synchronous patient care visits, development of a broad set of assessment tools including pre- and post-surveys of fellows' confidence and skills, evaluations of simulated and clinical performance, and measures of clinical data to assess improvements in patient outcomes.
 Through collaboration with primary care providers, the Indian Health Service (IHS), and Rosebud Indian Reservation, precepted patient care using telemedicine and direct observation will extend the reach of rheumatology care to one underserved patient population.
 To disseminate this project, a comprehensive train-the-trainer module will be developed to permit full incorporation of telemedicine rheumatology curriculum into any rheumatology fellowship program.
-This template will enhance rheumatology fellowship training and facilitate extending our reach by providing rheumatology care to populations served by the IHS or other underserved rheumatology populations.
+This template will enhance rheumatology fellowship training and facilitate extending our reach by providing rheumatology care to populations.
+CLINICIAN SCHOLAR EDUCATOR AWARD DAVID L. LEVERENZ, MD DUKE UNIVERSITY RheumMadness: An Online Community of Inquiry for Rheumatology Trainees The goal of this project is to utilize social constructivist learning theory and the Community of Inquiry (CoI) framework to develop a community of rheumatology trainees from multiple institutions engaged in collaborative discussion, reflection, and application of core rheumatology concepts.
+This will be accomplished through the creation of RheumMadness, an online tournament of rheumatology topics modeled after NephMadness, an existing collaborative activity in the nephrology community that has engaged approximately 1,000 nephrology practitioners from over 30 countries.
+RheumMadness will expand the impact of rheumatology by connecting rheumatology trainees from diverse educational settings and will inspire the co-creation of knowledge, generating opportunities for fellows to make new insights into rheumatologic disorders.